 In addition, in 2000, Congress passed the Child Citizenship Act (CCA), which allows any child under the age of 18 who is adopted by a U.S. citizen and immigrates to the United States to acquire immediate citizenship.

-Naturalization is the process by which U.S. citizenship is conferred upon a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).
-The general requirements for administrative naturalization include:
+Naturalization is the process by which U.S. citizenship is conferred upon Green Card holders after he or she fulfills the requirements of citizenship.
+The general requirements for citizenship include:

 - a period of continuous residence and physical presence in the United States;

-- residence in a particular USCIS District prior to filing;
+- residence in a particular state prior to filing;

 - an ability to read, write, and speak English;